rust-lang/reference/src/linkage.md

 * `--crate-type=rlib`, `#[crate_type = "rlib"]` - A "Rust library" file will be
   produced.
 This is used as an intermediate artifact and can be thought of as a "static Rust library".
-These `rlib` files, unlike `staticlib` files, are interpreted by the Rust compiler in future linkage.
+These `rlib` files, unlike `staticlib` files, are interpreted by the compiler in future linkage.
 This essentially means that `rustc` will look for metadata in `rlib` files like it looks for metadata in dynamic libraries.
 This form of output is used to produce statically linked executables as well as `staticlib` outputs.